 Businesses Can Benefit From Yoga.
 Hello everyone, I hope you are well.
 In today’s post, I will be sharing a guest post from Kat Byles.
 Kat Byles is the Founder of the True Business School.
 Kat invites you to follow your heart’s wisdom into a happier, healthier, wealthier business and world by sharing how to use yoga principles and postures to boost your career.
-So many of us are working too hard, too fast, and risking burnout.
-We know we’re doing it, but we don’t know how to stop and worry that if we do, our career will suffer.
+So many of us are working too hard or fast and risking burnout.
+We know we’re doing it, but we don’t know how to stop and worry that our careers will suffer if we do.

 Businesses Can Benefit From Yoga

-It hurts when US politicians put gun sales and NRA pay outs before the lives of children massacred in schools.
-It hurts when water companies pollute the UK’s rivers and seas with sewage, killing wildlife, and making people sick.
-And it hurts when your soul slowly dies when you are in a job that you hate but you stay to pay the mortgage and feed your family.
+It hurts when US politicians put gun sales and NRA payouts before the lives of children massacred in schools.
+It hurts when water companies pollute the UK’s rivers and seas with sewage, killing wildlife and making people sick.
+And it spoils when your soul slowly dies when you are in a job you hate, but you stay to pay the mortgage and feed your family.

-In these moments we are misaligned with our true nature and purpose.
+In these moments, we are misaligned with our true nature and purpose.
 We are separate from Source: the universal energy that delights in creating the moon, stars, forests and oceans.
-When we are separate from our higher consciousness, we make decisions led by ego-driven agendas that result in win-lose outcomes.
+When we are different from our higher consciousness, we make decisions led by ego-driven agendas that result in win-lose outcomes.

 Cut off from Source, or universal energy, we struggle against our nature, working hard to chase ambition, financial targets, promotions, recognition and goals.
 We become sick; depression, stress, and anxiety set in.

-Yoga offers us a way of being that unites us with Source, with our creative consciousness.
-Asanas are yoga postures that facilitate a union of our body, mind and spirit.
-By bringing yoga off the mat and into our business, we have a way of uniting with Source, universal energy, and a way of being in harmony with both mother nature and our own true nature.
+Yoga offers a way of being that unites us with Source and our creative consciousness.
+Asanas are yoga postures that facilitate our body, mind and spirit union.
+By bringing yoga off the mat and into our business, we have a way of uniting with Source, universal energy and being in harmony with mother nature and our true nature.

-Working with the biggest names in sport, as a global change-maker with a big mission and purpose, and working a 100-hour week, I burned out.
+Working with the biggest names in the sport, as a global change-maker with a big mission and purpose, and performing a 100-hour week, I burned out.
 My health, relationships and happiness were driven into the ground.

 How To Avoid Burning Out By Bringing The Principles Of Yoga Into Your Business?